 The ability for people to develop tools that they want to use or to connect with others to enhance their skills and work on their Art has been drastically shaking up the business world, not just recently, but since the web first connected people of like minds.

-Chris Anderson, author of The Long Tail, also wrote a great book called Free where he shares several case studies about how Free has shaken up traditional revenue models.
+Chris Anderson, the author of The Long Tail, also wrote a great book called Free where he shares several case studies about how Free has shaken up traditional revenue models.

 I am particularly intrigued by the Ego of Microsoft when it came to them trying to shrug of Linux.